twixter51/To-Do-List-GUI/README.md

 -- *new* priority feature (set priority to any task you like! there are currently 2 forms, normal priority (red), #1 priority (blue/with highlight)

+-- *new* prioritize features for better readability, color enhancements, tooltips.

 -- more to come

- # curr version: V.1.1
+ # curr version: V.1.2

 # Planned Updates
--- V.1.2 (Code clean-up/better coloration on priority feature)
+-- V.1.3 (Code clean-up)